Leveling up Web Performance with HTTP/3

 And the idea that if you do connection resumption, the way I understand it, there is a single key to encrypt the resumption secrets.

-And they do all these kind of funky stuff to keep that only in memory, to try to obfuscate where in memory they put it so that if people get into the systems, they won't even be able to extract it from memory.
+And they do all these kind of funky stuff to keep that only in memory and then to try to obfuscate where in memory they put it.

-Yeah, that's especially relevant for kiosk competition, indeed.
+So that's very cool, complex stuff.
+Yeah, that's especially relevant for kiosk competition indeed.

 At Cloudflare, the keys are rotated much more frequently, like every hour or so.

-That's of course not not the case.
+That's of course not the case.

-Those keywords, of course, will lack some of the internal state right they won't contain the congestion window and all that stuff because it's not in the wire.
+They won't contain the congestion window and all that stuff because it's not in the wire.

-And internally, of course, we use wire shark for that to be able to do that.
+And internally, of course, we use Wireshark for that, to be able to do that.

-So, wire shark allows you to export.
-Not just a P cap file, but also a JSON file right of the exact same data.
+So Wireshark allows you to export not just a PCAP file, but also a JSON file, right, of the exact same data.

 This JSON file is absolutely massive.